KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/storage_and_data_transfer/README.md

 # Storage and Data Transfer

-[Covers the essentials of data management, including storage options (tiers) and methods for transferring data to and from the cluster.]
+This section outlines the fundamentals of data management, detailing storage options (tiers) and techniques for transferring data to and from the cluster.